-As a member of this class, you should be committed to contributing to discussion, answering questions, and completing assignments.
+As a member of this class, you should be committed to contributing to discussion, answering questions, and completing assignments, and overall growth.
 I will observe your participation and grade you accordingly throughout the semester.

 Attendance

 You are unable to participate in this class if you don't attend.
 Therefore, your attendance will have a direct correlation with your participation grade.